pakkelabels/slate/source/includes/_shipments.md

 ```

 Create a shipment using your own customer number/contract from the shipping agent.
 In this way, you will pay directly to the corresponding shipping agent.
 The customer number will automatically be fetched from your account.
-Once the shipment has been created, the base64 encoding of the label is returned in base64.
+Once the shipment has been created, the base64 encoding of the label is returned in **base64**.
+When using test mode (test=true), it is only possible to test with either shipping_agent pdk or gls and receiver_country DK.
+The returned values are dummy and to illustrate the proof of concept.

 <aside class="notice">
 You need to contact us in order to set up the contract number